Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 If Google ignored your canonical tag, then you’ll want to review the non-canonical page Google indexed to see why that is.

-Sometimes similar content without canonical tags will cause Google to index one over the other, even if they target different keywords.
+Sometimes, similar content without canonical tags will cause Google to index one over the other, even if they target different keywords.

-Having a Solid Site Structure and Informational Architecture
+#6: Having a Solid Site Structure and Informational Architecture

 How you structure the architecture of your site will influence how search engines (and users) interact with your website.

-Identifying Keywords That May Be Causing Cannibalization Issues
+#7: Identifying Keywords That May Be Causing Cannibalization Issues

-Similar to duplicate content, you’ll also want to identify pages affected by keyword cannibalization.
+Like duplicate content, you’ll also want to identify pages affected by keyword cannibalization.

 sqHYAkQwVEt1YEblMa5vUyU eRP1TO24Ref6sQRzXWOiMe7bjexeXmEIkUOKfsU7MgsM9Zc4DrUvAVWTwNkHLngSKo7dwNS12uo5pxZaDys6O6vbHHkXeC67HYFx93sxg9uKx MzZtLbE5ge d6kbJI